-- Take it at the same time every day, you can choose when suits - you best.^{1,2}

-- It may taste or feel different from other inhalers.
-You may not taste or feel the medicine in your mouth, even when you are using the puffer correctly. - 3 Rinse your mouth with water after using Breo.^{1,2} - Regular daily usage is required to manage your asthma symptoms.
-Keep taking it until your doctor tells you to stop.2 - A reliever inhaler like Ventolin - is still needed if relief of sudden symptoms is required.^{1,2} - 6 Breo Ellipta 100/25mcg is fully funded.3 - Just one puff.
-Once a day.
-Fully funded 100/25mcg
+1 Take it at the same time every day, you can choose when suits you best.1 to manage your asthma symptoms.
+Kee - to manage your asthma symptoms.
+Keep taking it until your doctor tells you to stop.1 - A reliever inhaler like Ventolin is still needed if relief of sudden symptoms is required.1 - 6 Breo Ellipta 100/25mcg is fully funded.2